mohammadmahdinoori/Examine/README.md

 ![](https://github.com/mohammadmahdinoori/Examine/blob/main/Images/Examine%20Main%20Figure.jpg?raw=true)

 # Text Similarity
 Text Similarity is the problem of measuring the similarity of given pieces of texts in terms of real-valued scores.
 Text Similarity is mainly done by learning a meaningful latent represetnation of texts which can be then used for similarity measurement.
 In other words, we first learn a model which is used to encode the meaning of each piece of text into an n-dimensional vector, and then use common distance functions like cosine-similarity or euclidean distance as the similarity factor for the obtained vectors.
-In this scenario, similar vectors in the embedding space or latent space represent similar texts and unsimilar vectors represent not similar texts in terms of meaning.
+In this scenario, similar vectors in the embedding space or latent space represent similar texts and unsimilar vectors represent unsimilar texts in terms of meaning.
 Overall, we aim to learn a model which can satisfy explained factors.

 ## Common Models For Text Similarity
 With the advent of Transformers and attention-based models, especially google's BERT model, Text Similarity is mostly done by BERT and other similar variations like RoBERTa, DeBERTa and etc.